Skip to main content

 Mauritius Institute of Professional Accountants (MIPA)

-MIPA was established in January 2005 under the Financial Reporting Act 2004 (FRA 2004) to regulate the accountancy profession, comprising Professional and Public Accountants in Mauritius.
-Membership in MIPA is mandatory for all qualified individuals in order to provide services relating to accounting, auditing, taxation, management consulting and financial management in Mauritius.
+The Mauritius Institute of Professional Accountants (MIPA) was established in January 2005 under the Financial Reporting Act 2004 (FRA 2004) to regulate the accountancy profession in Mauritius, comprising Professional and Public Accountants.
+Membership in MIPA is mandatory for qualified individuals who wish to provide services relating to accounting, auditing, taxation, management consulting, and financial management in Mauritius.

 Adoption of International Standards